cbeck88/krakenrs/README.md

 The `kraken-feed` example target can subscribe to, and print the results of, websockets feeds.

-Usage
+Usage:
 - Run `cargo run --example kraken-feed --help` for usage information.
-  For example, `./kraken-feed book XBT/USD` will display the bitcoin/USD order book continuously.
+- `cargo run --example kraken-feed book XBT/USD` will display the bitcoin/USD order book continuously.
+- `cargo run --example kraken-feed trades XBT/USD` will display the bitcoin/USD trade sequence continuously.

 Other projects of interest
 --------------------------